andyjhayes/mono-c1-windows/README.md

 4. Move <code>Monogram EN-US.xml</code> to inside the CustomCommands folder.
 5. Restart Capture One, then go to Edit > Keyboard Shortcuts and choose "Monogram EN-US" keymap.

-### Optional: add icon ###

-I don't have copyright to distribute a Capture One icon.
-To add one, simply add an image titled <code>icon.png</code> inside the <code>captureone</code> folder.
-This icon will show up in Creator and also on the Monogram core screen.

-Recommended: 240px square .png

 ### Add integration bundle to Monogram Creator ###

 1. In Monogram Creator, go to File > Preferences > Integrations.